-The latest information on mobile batteries is now essential for hikers
+The latest information on portable batteries, now essential for hikers

-Over the past few years, the use of digital devices outdoors has become common knowledge, and it's hard to find people who don't have one anymore.
-With smartphones, smartwatches, GPS devices, rechargeable headlamps and digital cameras, we are now able to stay more comfortable and safe (between the good and bad) in harsh and dangerous outdoor environments than ever before.
+In recent years, the use of digital devices outdoors has become so commonplace that it's hard to find anyone who doesn't have one.
+High-tech devices such as smartphones, smartwatches, GPS devices, rechargeable headlamps, and digital cameras have (for better or worse) enabled us to live more comfortably and safely in the harsh and dangerous outdoors than ever before

-The more electronic devices, the more trouble the battery becomes.
-If you go on a mountain hike for more than one night, you will inevitably run out of electricity from the second day onwards, so preparing a spare battery is essential.
-In the past, spare batteries were simply prepared for each device, but nowadays most of the gadgets are rechargeable with the same USB port, so carrying a mobile battery is a smart choice.
-With one simple charging device that can now be found at convenience stores, you can usually cover all of the electronic devices mentioned earlier.
+The more electronic devices you have, the more of a problem battery life becomes.
+If you're hiking for more than one night, you'll inevitably run out of power after the second day, so it's essential to have spare batteries on hand.
+In the past, people simply prepared spare batteries for each device, but nowadays, most gadgets are rechargeable with the same USB port, so carrying a mobile battery is a smart choice.
+With just one of these handy charging devices, which can now be found at any convenience store, you can usually charge all of the electronic devices mentioned above

-So this time, I actually purchased items that I thought were "this" from the mobile batteries that feature the latest models every year, and used them for hard activities such as mountain climbing.
-As a result, we will introduce some seriously recommended models that were convenient and safe to use, and in the second half we will explain the points you should check when choosing the best mobile battery.
+So, this time, from the new models of mobile batteries that appear every year, I actually purchased some that I thought were the best, using my own money, and tried them out for hard activities like mountain climbing.
+I will introduce the models that I truly recommend and found to be convenient and safe to use, and in the second half I will explain the points you should check when choosing the best mobile battery

 table of contents

-- [By category] Recommended mobile batteries for mountaineering this season
+- [By category] Recommended mobile batteries for mountain climbing this season

-- Recommended 2: Goal Zero Venture 35 Power Bank
+- Recommendation 2: Goal Zero Venture 35 Power Bank

-- Recommended 4 (Extra Cost Performance Category): Powerness U36 Mobile Battery
+- Recommendation 4 (Bonus Value Category): Powerness U36 Mobile Battery

-- [Reference] List of specs of outdoor mobile battery candidates tested this time
+- [Reference] Specifications of the outdoor mobile battery candidates tested this time

-- Point 1: We recommend a model with a battery capacity of about 10,000 mAh
+- Point 1: Battery capacity: We recommend a model with a capacity of around 10,000 mAh

-- Point 3: Waterproof, dustproof, impact resistant, and compatible temperature range
+- Point 3: Waterproof, dustproof, shockproof, and temperature range compatible

 - Point 4: Weight and size